-How do you create a most loved workplace?
+How do you create a most loved workplace where employees are emotionally connected to the organization?
+Where they have intense positive feelings for the organization and workplace?
 Over the past few years, finding loyal employees who also produce beyond everyone’s expectations, has been a hot topic amongst talent professionals and senior executives.
 The reason you’re seeking this answer is pretty straightforward– you want self-motivated, productive and loyal employees who stay and produce more because they choose to do so.
 We sought to discover what makes an employee want to produce more for their organizations.
 And we found the #1 reason why people produce more for their companies is loving their workplace.
 But how do employees define love?

 First, let’s start with how powerful “loving your workplace” really is…